article

 National Institute of Standards and Technology (NIST) Guide for Conducting Risk Assessments

-The NIST Guide for Conducting Risk Assessments provides guidance on conducting cybersecurity risk assessments of federal information systems and organizations.
-Regular and ongoing risk assessments are intended to give organizational leaders a status of their security measures.
+The NIST Guide for Conducting Risk Assessments provides guidance for conducting a cybersecurity risk assessment of federal information systems and organizations.
+Having teams conduct a cybersecurity risk assessment on a regular and ongoing basis is intended to give organizational leaders a status of their security measures.
 Any organization can use the NIST Guide for Conducting Risk Assessments to support cybersecurity risk assessment efforts.

 National Institute of Standards and Technology (NIST) Risk Management Framework (RMF)